GPUOpen-Tools/gpu_performance_api/docs/source/graphicscountertables.rst

     "CSBusyCycles", "Number of GPU cycles that the ShaderUnit has compute shader work to do.", "| Vega
     | Graphics IP v8
     | Graphics IP v7"
-    "CSTime", "Time compute shaders are busy in milliseconds.", "| Vega
+    "CSTime", "Time compute shaders are busy in nanoseconds.", "| Vega
     | Graphics IP v8
     | Graphics IP v7
     | Graphics IP v6"
     "PrimitiveAssemblyBusy", "The percentage of GPUTime that primitive assembly (clipping and culling) is busy.
-High values may be caused by having many small primitives; mid to low values may indicate pixel shader or output buffer bottleneck.", "| Vega
+High values may be caused by having many small primitives", "| Vega
     | Graphics IP v8
     | Graphics IP v7
     | Graphics IP v6"
     "PrimitiveAssemblyBusyCycles", "Number of GPU cycles the primitive assembly (clipping and culling) is busy.
-High values may be caused by having many small primitives; mid to low values may indicate pixel shader or output buffer bottleneck.", "| Vega
+High values may be caused by having many small primitives", "| Vega
     | Graphics IP v8
     | Graphics IP v7"
     "TexUnitBusy", "The percentage of GPUTime the texture unit is active.
 This is measured with all extra fetches and any cache or memory effects taken into account.", "| Vega